gosantos/TDD-Fatorial/README.md

-# TDD-Calculator
+# TDD-Fatorial
-A simple calculator using TDD
+A simple fatorial calculator using TDD

 # Running the program